Jolfa, Iran

 Jolfa (جلفا) (Note: Also romanized as Jolfā; also known as Dzhulfi and Julfa) is a city in the Central District of Jolfa County, East Azerbaijan province, Iran, serving as capital of both the county and the district.
 Jolfa is separated by the Aras River from its namesake, the town of Julfa on the Azerbaijan side of the border.
 The two towns are linked by a road bridge and a railway bridge.

 Demographics

 Population

 At the 2006 National Census, the city's population was 4,983 in 1,365 households.
 The following census in 2011 counted 5,628 people in 1,448 households.
 At the 2016 census, the population was 8,810 people in 2,543 households.

+Climate

+Jolfa has a cold desert climate (BWk) according to the Köppen climate classification.